-Comparison between Clay Brick and AAC Block in Bangladesh
+Comparison between clay brick and AAC block in Bangladesh

 For efficient and sustainable construction, selecting the right materials is crucial for both producers and users.
 Clay bricks and AAC (Autoclaved Aerated Concrete) blocks are two popular options,